 Market caps offer one view of what the market values a company at, but that value is susceptible to change on an almost hourly basis due to external market forces and investors fighting over the value of shares.
 The GOBankingRates Evaluation attempts to overcome market changes by calculating a company’s net worth based on recent annual reports of income and profit but also taking into consideration its assets and liabilities.

 Based on Wells Fargo’s revenue and profits from the last three years, the bank’s net worth is over $306.04 billion.

 Warren Buffett Hangs On to Wells Fargo Shares

 Wells Fargo is one of the largest banks in the U.S., serving one in three American households and overseeing approximately $1.9 trillion in assets as of June 2021.
-Its biggest competitors include other big banks such as Bank of America and JPMorgan Chase.
+An asset cap imposed by the Fed remains in effect.

 The bank’s size and brand recognition might be enough to keep investors in for the long haul, riding out ups and downs of Wells Fargo share prices as the company recovers from scandal and rebuilds trust in the industry and overcomes the effects of the pandemic.